I’m a programmer who lives in Fort Collins, CO.

 Here’s some of the things I’ve done.

-Right now I’m a Principal Engineer in Operations at Mailchimp.
-Among other things, I’ve built a high-volume CDN log pipeline, helped build a nightly ETL process to pull hundreds of TiBs of data from hundreds of thousands of MySQL servers, worked on cloud and SOA strategy, migrated our image gallery and its contents from S3/CloudFront to GCS/Cloud CDN, helped shape engineering leadership processes, and coached a bunch of really great people.
+I was a Principal Engineer at Mailchimp.
+Among other things, I built a high-volume CDN log pipeline, helped build a nightly ETL process to pull hundreds of TiBs of data from hundreds of thousands of MySQL servers, worked on cloud and SOA strategy, migrated our image gallery and its contents from S3/CloudFront to GCS/Cloud CDN, designed and helped implement a whole-company analytics event pipeline ecosystem, helped shape engineering leadership processes, and coached a bunch of really great people.

 I co-founded Skyliner with Marc Hedlund and Dan McKinley and we built a lovely application platform for AWS in Clojure.
 Our seed round ran out before we could get much traction, plus AWS came out with a much worse competitor service.
 RIP.